 Tony Shin joined NBC4 Southern California as a general assignment reporter in 2013.
 As the Inland Empire Bureau Chief, he primarily covers stories originating from Riverside and San Bernardino Counties.
-Shin can be seen on the NBC4 news at Noon, 5 p.m. and 6 p.m.
+Shin can be seen on the NBC4 News at 11 a.m., 4 p.m., 5 p.m. and 6 p.m.
 His recent stories can be seen here.
 Follow him on Facebook here.

 An Emmy award-winning reporter, Shin has covered a number of notable national stories, most recently the capture of Christopher Dorner, in which he gave numerous live reports for NBC stations all across the country.
 He also was recognized for securing an exclusive interview with one of the injured victims of a deadly tour bus accident in San Bernardino in 2013.